blackcatserious/expert/docs/CONFIGURATION.md

 the same configuration in client-side code.
 Setting `DOMAIN_AGENT_INSTRUCTIONS` (or its public counterpart) automatically appends the guidance to the researcher prompts used across Morphic, ensuring both the automated and manual modes highlight your preferred sources.
+When any of these values are configured, the chat composer surfaces an inline notice that explains the active include/exclude filters and the custom agent playbook so human operators understand the guardrails before they start a session or share the conversation URL.